 Eventually those differences, along with quirks and habits, and yes, even children from a previous marriage begin to make themselves known, and demand your attention.

 The Work Begins

 The work of being remarried begins when differences come to the surface.
 That’s when you decide if you will find ways to blend your lives together to make it work.
 Many couples begin their marriage by fighting about these things, and their children.
-They never get beyond that stage until it and they, finally works a wedge between them (and sometimes permanently).
+They never get beyond that stage until it works a wedge between them (sometimes permanently).

 But it doesn’t have to be that way.
 You can determine that you will work through your many differences to find ways to blend your lives and families together.
-But it will take determination, perseverance, prayer, self-examination, a call to maturity, and sometimes all the strength you have to make it happen.
+But it will take determination, perseverance, prayer, and self-examination.
+It also takes a call to maturity; and sometimes it takes all the strength you have to make it happen.

 “Stepfamily, secondary family, blended family, combined family, extended family, expanded family, nontraditional family —whatever you call it, it is work.
 And exactly how you work at it can be one of the most important determining factors of whether your marriage will become what you desire.”
 (Drs Les and Leslie Parrott, from the book “Saving Your Second Marriage Before it Starts”)

 Are you up for the challenge?
 We pray you are.
 And if you don’t think you are, we hope you will pray until you finally are.
 With Christ all things are possible.